Tawnygoody/Fastara/README.md

     by meal type.
     - Recipe cards display an image of the recipe, which when hovered over, or clicked on smaller devices, scale in and show an overlay with the name of the recipe.
 This is a subtle interaction to entice the user.
-    A calorie count a brief description is also provided on the cards.
+    A calorie count and a brief description is also provided on the cards.
 The orange eye allows the user to view the entire recipe.
 This has been tooltipped to provide helpful guidance to the user.
     - When a user is logged in a tooltipped plus icon will be visible on the cards, which allows the user to save the recipe to their profile.
 This icon does not appear when the recipe was uploaded by the session